 As strategies to develop more stringent waste management and disposal practices have come to the forefront of consumer goods discussions, some organizations have begun to expand this to encompass "Four R's" - reduce, reuse, recycle, rethink; or - review, reduce, reuse, recycle.
 Look up the "Four R's of Sustainability" and you'll see various words to fill in the fourth.
 But whether you use the word "review" or "rethink" the main difference between the 'Three R's' and the 'Four R's' is the concept of redesign - or more specifically, redesign with sustainability in mind.
-The incorporation of a fourth "R" emphasizes that unless a product is designed with end-of-life, or even second-life in mind, that product runs a risk of contributing to the global waste issues we are all facing.
+The incorporation of a fourth "R" emphasizes that unless a product is designed with end-of-life, or second-life, in mind that product runs a risk of contributing to the global waste issues we are all facing.

 ICPG is in the business of producing plastic packaging materials, and we place a serious emphasis on helping brands and converters redesign products in a way that helps them achieve their internal goals while doing their part to make an impact in the war on waste.
 So when it comes to evaluating plastic packaging materials, what is important to consider?
 There are probably a few key considerations that come to mind right off the bat - but in our years of working with a variety of materials we have come to realize that the case for sustainability in packaging is highly nuanced, and there are many factors that contribute to the full-picture for a given solution.

 In this three part series, we will help you take the first step to rethink considerations for eco-conscious material selection as it pertains to the "Three R's" of recycling starting with reduce: